SpitFire-666/Firefox-Stuff/README.md

 | | [LibRedirect](https://addons.mozilla.org/en-US/firefox/addon/libredirect/) | Redirects Twitter, YouTube, Instagram and more to privacy friendly alternatives. | |
 | | [Auto Tab Discard](https://addons.mozilla.org/en-US/firefox/addon/auto-tab-discard/) | Increase browser speed and reduce memory load and when you have numerous open tabs. ||||

+## Recommended uBlock filters

+- [uBlock Origin Dev Filter](https://github.com/quenhus/uBlock-Origin-dev-filter) : Filters to block and remove copycat-websites from DuckDuckGo, Google and other search engines.
+Used to be specific to dev websites like StackOverflow or GitHub, but it currently supports others like Wikipedia.
+- EasyList Cookie: gets rid of cookie alerts/popups.
+Also saves having to install other addons (like "I don't care about cookies"
+- [Legitimate URL Shortener](https://subscribe.adblockplus.org/?location=https://gitlab.com/DandelionSprout/adfilt/-/raw/master/LegitimateURLShortener.txt&title=DandelionSprout-URL-Shortener): Removes junk and tracking parameters from URLs.
+Gets rid of Google AMP links, UTM parameters etc.

 # userChrome.css